 If the dispute is not settled at the pre-hearing conference or by mediation, and the amount claimed is less than \$10,000, the Court will usually set the matter down for arbitration.
-Arbitration is an informal court hearing conducted by a magistrate.
+Arbitration is a somewhat less formal court hearing conducted by a magistrate.
 A decision by the Court in arbitration has the same effect as if it were made at an ordinary hearing.